 Months of entry

-The MRes Economics programme is an intensive one-year taught programme which provides advanced training in economics, econometrics and research skills.
+The MRes Economics is an intensive taught course which provides advanced training in economics, econometrics and research skills.

-Also, we have increasingly seen the greater need to collect, collate and analyse performance data in a variety of public- and private-sector organisations - this programme is also designed to be taken as a stand-alone qualification to provide social science research training.
+It's also suitable if you need research skills in your planned or current profession.
+We've increasingly seen a greater need to collect, collate and analyse performance data in a variety of public and private sector organisations and, as a stand-alone qualification, our course will provide social science research training.

 - a combination of the academic study of key theoretical and quantitative economics with the development of research and writing skills

 - a critical evaluation of current and applied economics research

 - an ability to evaluate and contribute to economic debates

 - an ideal preparation for would-be researchers in economics in general and for those wishing to proceed to a PhD in economics

 - the opportunity to mix with social science researchers from other disciplines (taking associated MRes courses) – recognising the increasing importance of interdisciplinary research

 Course intake is limited to foster a friendly and supportive learning environment.